Peak States® Therapy

 By 2005 or so we formalized the name 'peak states therapy' for the collection of different techniques we'd developed for peak states, trauma, and various subcellular problems.
 By 2006 we started certifying therapists in our techniques, partly as a way to identify those therapists who were willing to abide by our 'charge for results' ethical requirement for all client billing.
 In the fall of 2012, we introduced a website just for clients of these certified therapists, so that clients could read about what they do, and find certified therapists they felt a connection with.

-- Peak States of Consciousness, Volume 1: Breaththrough Techniques for Exceptional Quality of Life (2004) by Dr. Grant McFetridge et al. This book introduces the concept of a 'peak state'; and also has chapters from other technique developers with different approaches.
-Available on Amazon in English or Polish.
+- Peak States of Consciousness, Volume 1: Breakthrough Techniques for Exceptional Quality of Life (2004) by Dr. Grant McFetridge et al. This book introduces the concept of a 'peak state'; and also has chapters from other technique developers with different approaches.
+Available on Amazon in English, Polish, and Russian.

 - Peak States of Consciousness, Volume 2: Acquiring Extraordinary Spiritual and Shamanic States (2008) by Dr. Grant McFetridge and Wes Gietz.
 This book covers the developmental events relevant to peak states, and the problems that can occur when regressing to some of them.
 Available on Amazon in English, Polish, and Russian.

 - Subcellular Psychobiology Diagnosis Handbook: Subcellular Causes of Psychological Symptoms (2014) by Grant McFetridge Ph.D.
 This handbook for practicing therapists covers various subcellular disorders that clients have (or get triggered into by doing therapy or spiritual practices).
 Available on Amazon in English, Polish, and Russian.